pingcap/docs-cn/ticdc/manage-ticdc.md

 This document describes how to upgrade TiCDC cluster and modify the configuration of TiCDC cluster using TiUP, and how to manage the TiCDC cluster and replication tasks using the command-line tool `cdc cli`.

-You can also use the HTTP interface (the TiCDC Open API feature) to manage the TiCDC cluster and replication tasks.
-For details, see [TiCDC Open API](/ticdc/ticdc-open-api.md).
+You can also use the HTTP interface (the TiCDC OpenAPI feature) to manage the TiCDC cluster and replication tasks.
+For details, see [TiCDC OpenAPI](/ticdc/ticdc-open-api.md).

 ## Upgrade TiCDC using TiUP